-Excess LN2 should be left in the dewar to evaporate.
+Excess LN2 should be left in the dewar to evaporate with the appropriate lid on the dewar.

 Do not leave the liquid in a dewar with an open top, as oxygen will condense in a layer on top of the nitrogen.
 By putting a lid loosely on the dewar, you can ensure that the dewar will be lightly pressurized and that oxygen won't be in contact with the liquid nitrogen.